How a hug turned my biggest mistake into something I am proud of

 Although 1991, had been a tough year, by the summer I felt like I finally had control again over my life and everything was about to get better.
 I had again a girlfriend, my parents trusted me to stay home in their house.
 I was doing volunteer work with children at a playground.
 I felt at the top of my life.

-Then I burned down my parents house.
+Then in the most Belgium way -trying to make French Fries-, I burned down my parents house.
 Oups, maybe I was not ready for adulthood.

 I was 19, all alone, without a number to call my parents, (1991 was before cell phones) no house, wearing nothing but underwear and a pair of jeans.
 No t-shirt, no socks, no shoes.
 I went to my neighbor and I called my girlfriend, unfortunately her parents did not let her come to me.
 Just when you think things can’t get any worse, they do.
 I felt very very lonely.